 Few countries are as culturally diverse as Malaysia, with its unique blend of Asian cultures.
 These cultures live together in Malaysia and add to the rich heritage of the country.
 The country’s population is made up of Malays, who make up about half of the total number, one-quarter Chinese and a strong Indian community.

-The cultural diversity in Malaysia is clear as you walk around the cities, seeing mosques, Taoist pagodas and south Indian temples spread out evenly in the city.
-To explore Malaysia’s heritage, visit sites such as churches, the Mahamariammam temple, which is located in Kuala Lumpur, as well as the snake temple in Penang.
+The cultural diversity in Malaysia is clear as you walk around the cities, seeing mosques, Taoist pagodas and south Indian temples spread out evenly in the city. the best way to explore Malaysia’s heritage is to book a Malaysia tour package, and visit sites such as churches, the Mahamariammam temple, which is located in Kuala Lumpur, as well as the snake temple in Penang.